 Steve Jackson’s Sorcery!

-Rather than a simple dice rolling mechanic, the combat has its own engine (go brave new world!) where you and your opponent take turns choosing blows of different strength, defending, attacking and managing stamina based upon procedurally generated text-based cues.
-It lends a modicum of strategy to proceedings and takes advantage of the medium without feeling either intrusive or tacked on.
+Rather than a simple dice rolling mechanic, the combat has its own engine (go brave new world!) where you and your opponent take turns selecting blows of different strength, defending, attacking and managing stamina based upon procedurally generated text-based cues.
+This glorified and dolled-up-for-the-ball version of Rock, Paper, Scissors lends a modicum of strategy to proceedings and takes advantage of the medium without feeling either intrusive or tacked on.
 All of this is accompanied by minimalist music and ambient sound effects that are best experienced on headphones to help block out the din of your commute.

 Sorcery! hooked me pretty bad.
 By the time I had bested the first book and made my way through the Shamutanti Hills to the foreboding gates of Khare Cityport of Traps, I knew I was in for the long haul with this one.
 I immediately forked out for part two and have been enjoying enhanced bus rides in its company ever since.
 Each instalment grows more confident, more in-depth and more innovative as the developers grappled with the possibilities at hand, unafraid to expand upon the source material.
 Book Three, The Seven Serpents was particularly ambitious, featuring an open world structure and a cool time warping mechanic that goes beyond what was present in the original books to help make the world feel more interactive and more alive while successfully bolstering the illusion of choice.
 There are still some bullshit unfair moments (fuck you, Manticore) but a forgiving ‘rewind’ mechanic acts as a virtual finger between entries that alleviates much of the frustration.
 I am currently closing in on the end of book four and the coveted Crown of Kings, trapped in the Fortress of Mampang with blistered hands, a dull blade and no rations.
 Only Couraga knows if I will prevail.